 Abbott was murdered onstage while playing with his new band Damageplan at a small venue in Columbus, Ohio.
 His murderer killed him and three others before getting killed himself by a policeman.

 Leggio remembers, "He [Abbott] was always a real down-to-earth dude.
 Whatever was in his hand at the time he would share, whether it was a drink or a joint or whatever.
 He was always very cordial and polite."

-Leggio went on to play in Broken Foundation; he also owns Blue Meannie Records in El Cajon.
-He cohosted "Another State of Mind," the all-metal Sunday night show that has aired on Rock 105.3 for several years.
+Leggio went on to play in Broken Foundation, and for a time ran Blue Meannie Records in El Cajon.
+He cohosted "Another State of Mind," the all-metal Sunday night show that aired on Rock 105.3 for several years.
 He said he interviewed Dimebag on the air around 2002.
 "It was just as Pantera was breaking up."
 Leggio divulges that Abbott used to have a different nickname than Dimebag.
 "He went by Diamond Darrell back in the early days of glam rock.
 Lately his close friends just knew him as Dime."

 Former Psychotic Waltz guitarist Steve Cox is also a veteran of local bands Dance Macabre and Death From Above, as well as tribute bands like Hell Bent (who specialize in Judas Priest) and Madman (Ozzy tribute).